 Prams differ from strollers in that baby prams are suitable from birth to around 6 months, they allow your child to lie-flat in a carrycot to support your little one’s growing spine as it develops.
 Strollers by comparison generally support toddlers from 6 months upwards to around 3-4 years meaning that a stroller tends to be more lightweight and compact than a baby pram as a general rule.
 Baby prams come in all different shapes and sizes and you can even still get the type of bouncy pram that were so popular in the olden days!

-So what's the difference between a pushchair, a stroller, and a buggy?
+What's the difference between a pushchair, a stroller, and a buggy?

 This is where it can get a bit confusing, as these words are often used interchangeably and so you have to be careful about reading the specifics before buying.

 Often, a pushchair will come with a carrycot included, meaning it can be used either as a pram or as a pushchair depending on the age of your child.
-This also allows you to switch from parent-facing to forward-facing as you need, meaning that pushchairs are generally seen as the more versatile option as there’s a lot of different ways you can configure them and they last your child longer than a regular pram would.Strollers or buggies, on the other hand, tend to be suitable from 6 months upwards, and because of this are usually more lightweight - some frames weighing less than 5kg - making them a bit quicker and easier to push around as a result.
+This also allows you to switch from parent-facing to forward-facing as you need, meaning that pushchairs are generally seen as the more versatile option as there’s a lot of different ways you can configure them and they last your child longer than a regular pram would.

 They also tend to be easily collapsible, which can help make transporting and storing them a lot easier than it might be with a conventional pushchair which makes them perfect for day trips with your toddler.
 Because of these features strollers and buggies are generally a bit cheaper than pushchairs, particularly when they don't have a newborn lie-flat option, but then aren't as likely to be used every day like with a pushchair.